andrei-shershan/kinodev.Docs/README.md

 ## What is about

-KinoDev is simple MVP project, representing Cinema management system.
+KinoDev is a minimalistic MVP for streamlined cinema management and ticket sales.
+Built with a modern tech stack, it lets theater owners schedule screenings, configure halls and seat layouts, track real-time availability, and process online payments securely.

 > [!IMPORTANT]
 > Current project state is delivered MVP, it contains only minimal happy flow path.